Helicobacter pylori (H. pylori) infection

 Stool tests

 • Stool antigen test.
-This is the most common stool test to detect H. pylori.
-The test looks for proteins (antigens) associated with H. pylori infection in the stool.
+This common stool test looks for proteins called antigens related with H. pylori infections.

 • Stool PCR test.
-A lab test called a stool polymerase chain reaction (PCR) test can detect H. pylori infection in stool.
-The test can also identify mutations that may be resistant to antibiotics used to treat H. pylori.
+A polymerase chain reaction (PCR) test also can find an H. pylori infection in stool.
+The test can find gene changes that may be resistant to antibiotic medicines used to treat H. pylori infections.
 However, this test is more expensive than a stool antigen test and may not be available at all medical centers.

 Breath test